-As a full-service provider, Windings is a leader in the innovation, optimization, prototyping, testing and manufacturing of custom electric motors, generators and related components including rotors, stators, lamination stacks and insulation systems intended for mission critical automotive applications.
+As a full-service provider, Windings is a leader in the innovation, optimization, prototyping, testing, and manufacturing of custom electric motors, generators, and related components including rotors, stators, lamination stacks, and insulation systems.
 One of the things that makes Windings unique is our stance on ownership of intellectual property.
-Unlike most motor manufacturers, Windings allows our client to retain ownership of any unique intellectual property developed during the project, offering maximum flexibility for clients over the life of the product.
+Unlike most motor manufacturers, Windings offers our clients the option to retain ownership of any unique intellectual property developed during the project, offering maximum flexibility for clients over the life of the product.

 From the early development of transmission components for commercial hybrid electric vehicles to the latest state-of-the-art electric turbochargers and propulsion motors used in Formula 1 and Formula E racing, Windings’ engineering talent and manufacturing expertise puts you in the driver’s seat.

-IP69K is a product standard which describes the abilty for a device to withstand certain enviornmental conditions.
+IP69K is a product standard that describes the ability of a device to withstand certain environmental conditions.

 Electric vehicles use permanent magnet and induction motors.